Sign Up For Special Offers & Exclusive Content

 Progressive Overload For Fat Loss

 Progressive overload isn’t necessary for fat loss, but can be a great tool to ensure you’re training hard and burning calories.
-Building muscle can also be extremely useful weight loss.
+Building muscle is extremely helpful when training to achieve a healthy bodyweight.

 Progressive overload can be more challenging when you’re losing weight.
 Maintaining strength during weight loss would be considered progressive overload because your relative strength would be increasing.
 Bodyweight exercises often become easier as you lose weight compared to exercises which use external load, ie conventional strength training.